VictorElexpe/VictorElexpe/README.md

-## Hola! 👋
+### Hey 👋

-### they / them
+#### they / them

-> I'm a junior computer engineer based in Madrid who is really interested in everything related to creating communities and connecting people.
+*I'm a junior computer engineer based in Madrid who is really interested in everything related to creating communities and connecting people.
 I have worked in hardware, networks and software.
-Lately, I'm more focused on web development, where I'm trying to catch up with the modern technologies.
+Lately, I'm more focused on web development, where I'm trying to catch up with the modern technologies.*

 - 🔭 I’m currently working on developing tools that can connect people in better ways.